JaneliaSciComp/jacs-compute/README.md

 ### Run the application

-To run with the default settings which assume a Mongo database instance running on the same machine where the web server is running:
+To run the async services with the default settings which assume a Mongo database instance running on the same machine where the web server is running:

-`jacs2-web/build/install/jacs2-web/bin/jacs2-web`
+`jacs2-asyncweb/build/install/jacs2-asyncweb/bin/jacs2-asyncweb`

 If you want to debug the application you can start the application with the debug agent as below:

-`JAVA_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005" jacs2-web/build/install/jacs2-web/bin/jacs2-web`
+`JAVA_OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005" jacs2-asyncweb/build/install/jacs2-asyncweb/bin/jacs2-asyncweb`

 The default settings could be overwritten with your own settings in a java properties file that contains only the updated properties and then use JACS2_CONFIG environment variable to reference the settings file, e.g.

-`JACS2_CONFIG=/usr/local/etc/myjacs2-config.properties jacs2-web/build/install/jacs2-web/bin/jacs2-web`
+`JACS2_CONFIG=/usr/local/etc/myjacs2-config.properties jacs2-asyncweb/build/install/jacs2-asyncweb/bin/jacs2-asyncweb`

 ### Run the admin dashboard